dragon.data.DDict

 The associated value if key is popped and the default value otherwise.

-When called this returns a list of all values in the Distributed Dictionary.
+When called this returns a view of all values in the Distributed Dictionary that can be iterated or otherwise inspected (i.e. for len) in an efficient manner.

 - Returns:

-Returns a DDictItemsView of the keys that are local to the process invoking this method.
+Returns a DDictValuesView of the values that are local to the process invoking this method.

 - Returns: